Association for Molecular Pathology v. Myriad Genetics, Inc.: First hearing in the Court of Appeals for the Federal Circuit

 Myriad's appeal was granted, and the case was heard in United States Court of Appeals for the Federal Circuit.
-Myriad, the defendant-appellant, was supported by at least 15 amicus briefs and the plaintiff-appellees' position received support from 12 amicus briefs.
-The Department of Justice provided a surprising and unsolicited brief that in part supported the appellees but also suggested that claims covering isolated naturally occurring human genetic sequences are not properly patentable.
+Myriad, the defendant-appellant, was supported by at least 15 amicus briefs and the plaintiff-appellant's position received support from 12 amicus briefs.
+The Department of Justice provided a surprising and unsolicited brief that in part supported the appellants but also suggested that claims covering isolated naturally occurring human genetic sequences are not properly patentable.
 Oral arguments were held on April 4, 2011.

 On July 29, 2011, the Federal Circuit overturned the district court's decision in part (reversing that an isolated DNA sequence is patent-ineligible, and the district court's decision that methods for screening cancer therapeutics is patent-ineligible) and affirmed its ruling in part (agreeing that the district court's decision that Myriad's claims for comparing DNA sequences are patent-ineligible).
 Judge Alan Lourie, who wrote the majority ruling, reasoned that isolated DNA is chemically distinct from the natural state of a gene in the body.
 Judge Lourie cited the Supreme Court case Diamond v.
 Chakrabarty, which used the test of whether a genetically modified organism was "markedly different" from those found in nature to rule that genetically modified organisms are patent eligible.
 Thus, he concluded that since Myriad's patents describe DNA sequences that do not alone exist in nature, they are patent eligible.

 First petition to the Supreme Court

 After the Federal Circuit ruling, the Association for Molecular Pathology petitioned for a writ of certiorari to the Supreme Court, asking it to review this case.
 The Supreme Court granted the writ, and on March 26, 2012, it vacated the Federal Circuit decision, and remanded the case back to the Federal Circuit.
-In other words, the Supreme court revoked the original ruling of the Federal Circuit, and directed the lower court to re-hear the entire case again.
+In other words, the Supreme Court revoked the original ruling of the Federal Circuit, and directed the lower court to re-hear the entire case again.
 These Supreme Court actions were made in light of its recent decision in Mayo Collaborative Services v.
 Prometheus Laboratories, Inc., where the Court ruled that certain kinds of claims in medical diagnostics patents, including natural phenomena, were not patentable.
 The Supreme Court expected the Federal Circuit to take this precedent into account in its new ruling.